Cap-go/website/src/content/docs/docs/plugin/settings.md

 }
 ```

-## `autoDeletePrevious` :
+## `autoDeletePrevious`

-> Configure whether the plugin should use automatically delete previous bundles after a successful update.
+> Configure whether the plugin should automatically delete previous bundles after a successful update.

 Only available for Android and iOS.